 An ancient delemmaAlice's dilemma is a very ancient one.
 The seventeenth-century Spanish playwright Calderón used it in his play Life is a Dream, and long before him the Chinese Taoist sage Chuang Tzu said on waking that he could not be sure if he was a man who had dreamt he was a butterfly or a butterfly who had dreamt he was a man.

 A modern version of the dilemma: the simulation hypothesisThis theme has now been given a technological update: some recently published papers [1,2,3] by Martin Rees, Nick Bostrom and Robin Hanson on the Internet have discussed the possibility that we are all living in a computer simulation - that what we take to be an objectively existing material world is merely a virtual reality within a supercomputer.

 Who is supposed to be responsible for this computer simulation?
 The proferred answer is: our own remote descendants, who are supposed to have taken computing power far beyond what exists today.
 (It seems to me equally conceivable that the simulators could be non-human beings on other planets, in other galaxies, or even in other universes; but this does not alter the essential proposition.)

-Although the simulation hypothesis could be taken to be simply a modernized version of a very ancient idea, I think it does introduce something new: I mean the possibility that we might be able to discover clues to the real state of affairs, planted there by whoever is responsible for the simulation.
+Although the simulation hypothesis could be taken to be simply a modernised version of a very ancient idea, I think it does introduce something new: I mean the possibility that we might be able to discover clues to the real state of affairs, planted there by whoever is responsible for the simulation.